MachineLemonade/docs/docs/docker.md

 You can use [our Docker images](https://github.com/astronomer/astronomer) however you'd like, subject to standard Apache 2.0 restrictions.

-You may also be interested to use our product which comes as both a managed SaaS (Cloud Edition) and on-prem, deploys to your Kubernetes (Enterprise Edition).
-Both editions makes it easy to deploy Apache Airflow clusters and Airflow DAGs in a multi-team, multi-user environment.

 ## Requirements

 The only requirement to get our Docker images up and running is